 Nonmotor symptoms might include:

-- Difficulty paying attention to a task for a long period of time or dividing attention between 2 or more tasks.
+- Having trouble paying attention to a task for a long time or dividing attention between two or more tasks.

 - Lack of motivation.